Physics and Space Sciences

 Olin Observatory and Ortega 0.8-m Telescope

 The crowning architectural feature of the F.W.
-Olin Physical Sciences Center is the dome that houses the Ortega 0.8-meter (32-inch) telescope -- the largest research-quality telescope in Florida.
+Olin Physical Sciences Center is the dome that houses the Ortega 0.8-meter (32-inch) telescope -- one of the largest research telescopes in the Southeast.
 Also atop the four-story building is a custom-designed indoor-outdoor astronomical classroom, with an observing deck that can support up to 15 instructional telescopes.

 Funding for the Observatory came from a Major Research Instrumentation grant from the National Science Foundation, matched by funds from Florida Tech and James and Sara Ortega.
 The telescope was dedicated on April 12, 2008 and now serves as the primary training and research instrument for astronomy faculty and students.